codeofh/React-TrashMail/README.md

    ```shell
    sudo docker run -d -p 4000:4000 -p 25:25 -v ./attachments:/React-TrashMail/mailserver/attachments -e REACT_APP_API_URL= -e REACT_APP_DOMAINS='["example.com"]' --name trashmail-container hppanpaliya/react-trashmail:latest
    ```
-   This command starts the TrashMail application and exposes it on ports 4000 and 25 for mailserver.
+   This command starts the OTP247 application and exposes it on ports 4000 and 25 for mailserver.

 3. **Accessing the Application**:
    Once the container is running, you can access the frontend at [http://localhost:3000](http://localhost:3000) and the backend on port 4000.